kevintan701/quantify701/README.md

 The app will automatically open in your browser at **`http://localhost:8501`**

 **The web UI provides:**
+- 🔎 **Stock Search**: Search any stock by ticker symbol for instant comprehensive analysis
 - 📊 **Stock Rankings**: Interactive table with scores, signals, and key metrics
 - 📈 **Top Recommendations**: BUY signals with suggested entry prices and AI insights
 - 🔍 **Stock Details**: Comprehensive analysis with technical indicators and charts